Become an Expert on Your Seat Belt, Carseat Lockoffs, and When to Use Locking Clips (Hopefully Never!)

 I am using a lap-only belt.

 Lap belts come in 3 varieties: they will have a locking latchplate (either regular locking or lightweight/cinching latchplate), have an ELR, or have an ALR.
 A locking latchplate makes it easy to install the carseat since you can simply route the lap belt through the belt path and pull the seat belt tight with the tail end.
-Lap-only belts with ALRs are a bit more difficult to work with; make sure to pull out enough seat belt first before routing through the belt path.
+If your lap-only belt with locking latchplate loosens when the carseat is installed, flip the latchplate (male end) over once and buckle.
+Pull on the belt to make sure it is locked.

 NEVER use a locking clip on a lap-only belt.
 A locking clip is not designed to withstand crash forces and will bend and fly off a lap-only belt in a crash, leaving the lap belt loose on the carseat.
 The locking clip’s job is to hold the lap portion of a lap/shoulder seat belt tight before a crash until the emergency retractor kicks in and locks the belt.
 Since there is no emergency retractor in a lap-only belt, there is nothing to hold it tight in a crash if the metal bar inside the latchplate is not locking the belt tight.
-If the lap-only belt does have an emergency locking retractor (found in a few, older model vehicles), then a special belt-shortening clip is used to avoid any slack at all in the belt during a crash.
-Please consult a certified child passenger safety technician who will show you where to purchase this specialized clip and will show you how to safely install this on a seat belt.
-This type of clip is not for the inexperienced.

-If your lap-only belt with locking latchplate loosens when the carseat is installed, flip the latchplate (male end) over once and buckle.
-Pull on the belt to make sure it is locked.
 If you are using a seat belt (most often lap-only) that does not lock in any way, you may need to use a belt-shortening clip (sometimes called by its outdated term of heavy duty locking clip).
 Please consult a certified child passenger safety technician who will show you where to purchase this clip and will show you how to safely install this on a seat belt.
 This type of clip is not for the inexperienced.

 My seat belt locks automatically.